spacetx/starfish/README.rst

 Starfish is a Python library that lets you build scalable and modular pipelines for processing image-based transcriptomics data.
 Starfish is developed in the open in collaboration with SpaceTx.
 SpaceTx is a consortium effort to benchmark image based transcriptomic methods by applying 10 different methods on a common tissue source, standardizing the raw data formats and using standardized analysis pipelines.

-For detailed information on installation and usage, see the documentation_
+For detailed information on installation and usage, see the documentation_.

 .. _documentation: https://spacetx-starfish.readthedocs.io/en/latest/